Sugar Prices – Historical Graph

 Where does sugar come from?

 Evidence suggests that sugarcane first evolved in Southeast Asia sometime around 4,000 B.C.
-The invention of manufacturing sugar granules from sugar cane originated in India in the early centuries A.D.
+The invention of sugar granule manufacturing from sugar cane originated in India in the early centuries A.D.

 Sugarcane cultivation and manufacturing began in the West Indies and tropical Americas in the early 16th century followed by improved production in the 17th through the 19th century.
-Additionally, the sugar international trade further strengthened the European colonial powers in the Americas.
+International sugar trade further strengthened the European colonial powers in the Americas.

 Furthermore, the sugar trade became possible because of transatlantic slavery as plantation owners relied mostly on the enslaved labor to work and process refined sugar.